hcientist/uug-presentations/git101/index.md

 - A database of issues
 - A database of change requests, comments, and approvals
 - An API for running events on repository changes
+- a genius startup mechanism (free for OSS!)

 ---
 # So what about GitHub?